RajatJangra2653/ai-developer/Labs/lab-03.md

 ## Task 3: Create and import the Geocoding Plugin

-In this task, you will explore different flow types in Azure AI Foundry by creating and importing the Geocoding Plugin to enable location-based functionality.
+In this task, you will explore different flow types in Microsoft Foundry by creating and importing the Geocoding Plugin to enable location-based functionality.

 1. Open a new tab in the browser, navigate to the [Geocoding API](https://geocode.maps.co/) portal, and click on the **Get API Key** button on the top.